727800350/note/cs/go_topic/pkg.md

 ```

 This is one of those weird things in go due to its simplistic type system (lack of operator overloading in this case).
-you have to cast the multiplication to Duration * Duration = Duration, instead of the original one which actually makes more sense: Duration * int = Duration
+you have to cast the multiplication to `Duration * Duration = Duration`, instead of the original one which actually makes more sense: Duration * int = Duration
 ```go
 seconds := 3600
 time.Duration(seconds) * time.Second  // 3600s